Galactic-Code-Developers/kapodistrian-pdf-signing-framework/README.md

 ---

-## License

-This repository and all included software tools are provided under the MIT License.

-All document signatures, intellectual property verifications, and validation policies are governed by the **Kapodistrian Academy of Science**.
----

 ## ⚖️ Disclaimer & Terms of Use

 The Kapodistrian Academy of Science (KAS) provides this digital verification and signature framework as a **free academic trust service** for authors, reviewers, and institutions.